nnehome/nnehome.github.io/_sources/home/home.rst.txt

 ---------------

 While the method is broadly applicable to many types of structural models, we use the consumer sequential search model to illustrate how to use NNE.
-The accompanying Matlab code can be found on the Code page.
+The accompanying Matlab code can be found on the `GitHub <https://github.com/nnehome/nne-matlab>`_ page.
 These codes can be used to replicate the Monte Carlo results from `Wei and Jiang (2023) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3496098#>`_.

 We describe the key functions to implement NNE.